kelveden/streamfire/README.md

 works to my satisfaction.
 So, feel free to raise issues/feature requests but bear in mind you might be ignored for a while whilst I concentrate on the functionality I want :-)

+> WARNING: Following on from the above warning - note that the source code is very much in "prototype mode" at the moment whilst I dabble with it.
+So, don't expect nice looking code or tests just yet!
+They'll be there soon though fear not :-)

 Simple [Campfire](http://campfirenow.com) client running on nodejs to stream room output to terminal.
 Functionality:

 * Stream the content from a specified campfire room to stdout